-The school has a full-time health assistant on duty to administer the health program.
 The health office is an emergency station, but is not equipped to take care of any serious illness.
-Each medication is to be presented to a school representative by an adult.
-Parents will assume full responsibility for the supply, appropriate transportation and maintenance of prescription medication.
-The medication must be in the original container from the pharmacy, and the consent form for giving medication at school must be completed and signed by the parent and physician.
-Medication must come to the health assistant in a prescription container stating the name of the student, the name of the medication, the dosage, and the time to be given.
 However, if the student becomes seriously ill or injured at school, report to the health office or other office personnel immediately.

 Students shall not leave school under any circumstances, without permission of the health assistant or office personnel.
 Students must have a hall pass from a teacher before entering the health office.
 Students must not go to the health office between classes, except in an extreme emergency, as teachers will not be aware of the circumstances and may mark the student tardy or absent.
-Students are NOT ALLOWED to carry medication of any kind while at school.

 IDENTIFICATION CARDS (ID)